Journal of Earth Sciences & Environmental Studies(JESES)

 Impact Factor: 0.865

-Effects of Extreme Weather Events on Coastal Carbon and Nutrient CyclingSubmit Manuscript no this topic Topic Articles: 3
+Effects of Extreme Weather Events on Coastal Carbon and Nutrient CyclingSubmit Manuscript on this topic

 Extreme weather events such as heavy downpours of rain, tropical storms, and drought are occurring with increasing intensity and duration.
 For coastal waters, a continuum extending from tidal rivers, wetlands, estuaries, to continental shelf waters, these events often carry enormous societal and environmental impacts.
 Coastal waters provide food, shelter, recreation, and a variety of ecosystem services crucial to the roughly 40% of the world's population living near the coast.
 Ecosystem health is linked inextricably with the biogeochemical cycling of carbon (C) and macronutrients such as nitrogen (N), phosphorus (P), and silicon (Si).
 Population density and economic activity, including land use practices in coastal watersheds, exert stressors on coastal waters and make their carbon and nutrient cycles susceptible to perturbations by extreme events.